4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Negombo boat tour

-Be sure to book a sunset trip so that you can go and watch the fishermen cast their nets as the sun sets with a blaze of orange and pinks.
+Book a sunset trip to watch the fishermen cast their nets as the sun sets with a blaze of orange and pink.
 It’s a truly memorable experience!

 Sri Lanka itinerary | 4 week travel guide